 When Derrick Rose blew out his ACL, he probably saw his whole career flash before his eyes.
 He would have worried not only about his basketball legacy (he had just been crowned league MVP the previous season), but also about the financial future of himself and his extended family – basketball saved them from living in the most notoriously dangerous projects of Chicago.
 Like that experience wasn’t bad enough, he would have had all those feelings re-surface with his second major knee injury less than a month after returning.

 Understandably, it is likely Rose has become highly sensitised to any perceived threat to his body.
 One psychological manifestation of this will be to experience pain in excess of what the tissue damage would typically be expected to produce; another may be feeling the need for a longer lay-off from injury than that which trained medical staff recommend (Rose did this following both knee surgeries).
-This centrally sensitised, increased pain state can have physical manifestations, too.
+This centrally sensitised, increased pain state should be quickly treated with a trustable resource as it can have physical manifestations, too.
 Recent research has clearly demonstrated, in a number of different body segments including the knee, the role of pain in inhibiting smaller stabilising muscles of a joint, and in turn causing larger, force-producing muscles to become overactive in an attempt to compensate.
 This can cause abnormal and inevitably harmful movement patterns, which must be corrected in order to reduce the likelihood of further injury.

 Being a multi-millionaire and the face of one of the biggest sporting franchises in world sport, Rose has no doubt had access to all the appropriate staff and rehab facilities, and nobody could seriously question his level of conditioning for top level basketball.
 So as he continues to sit out games with injury, the question will be; is Derrick Rose just unlucky, or is it his brain and a highly-sensitised pain state that is predisposing him to these unfortunate setbacks?